Q. My family member has passed away. How do I schedule funeral arrangements at St. Leo?

 Q. I would like to volunteer or get more involved in the Parish Community.
 How do I get connected?

 A. St. Leo offers many opportunities to strengthen your faith with ministries and groups for all ages.
 Please visit our Get Involved page for updated opportunities.
-If you would like to know more about our ministry groups, commissions and organizations, please visit the following pages that can be found on our Ministries page and are divided into three categories: Community Outreach, Liturgy & Worship and Family Life.
+If you would like to know more about our ministry groups, commissions and organizations, please visit the following pages that can be found on our Ministries page: Community Outreach, Liturgy & Worship and Parish Life.

 Q. I would like to have my child baptized.
 What is the process?

 A. Congratulations and blessings on the birth of your child!
-The Sacrament of Baptism is held twice a month on Saturdays at 11:00am.
+The Sacrament of Baptism is held twice a month on Saturdays at 11:00 am.
 Baptismal Preparation Class is required for both parents.
-Please call the church office at (336) 724-0561 to schedule the baptism and register for the class.
-Visit our Baptism page to view 2017 Baptismal dates and Baptismal Preparation Class dates and additional information to help you prepare for this special day.
+Please call the church office at 336.724.0561 to schedule the baptism and register for the class.
+Visit our Baptism page to view current Baptismal dates and Baptismal Preparation Class dates and additional information to help you prepare for this special day.

 Q. How do I contact the Catholic Diocese of Charlotte?